FlyingJester/TurboSphere/README.md

 On OS X or Linux (or anywhere `make` is supported), you can build V8 with the following commands:

 `make dependencies`

 `make x86.release -Dlibrary=shared`

-If you are using an unsupported version of GCC, you try adding `-werror=no` and `-strictaliasing=no`.
+If you are using an unsupported version of GCC, you can try adding `-werror=no` and `-strictaliasing=no`.

 On Windows, building V8 is more difficult.